getting-data-science-done/url2features/docs/source/index.rst

-projit: Data Science Project Intergration
+url2features: URL Feature Engineering
 =========================================

-Command Line utility for managing your data science project properties, data sets, experiments and documentation.
+Command Line utility and python library for processing columns of URLs into a series of numeric features.

 .. toctree::